Dynamic Ecological System Measures: Introduction

 Ecosystems are natural systems made up of living and non-living components.
 Ecosystem ecology deals with interactions between species and their physical environment.
 More specifically, this interdisciplinary science studies the flows of energy and matter between the biotic and abiotic components of ecosystems based on conservation principles.
 Ecosystem ecology plays an important role in understanding current global environmental problems and determining how local mechanisms interact with these problems.
 Enhancements in dealing with environmental issues will ultimately depend on advances in such basic sciences.
 Mathematical theories and modeling are at the forefront of continued endeavors leading to a more formalistic and theoretical ecological science devoted to the discovery of basic scientific laws.
 Compartmental models are generally used for mathematical abstractions of ecological systems where the compartments represent ecosystem components.
 Within this mathematical framework, system measures and indices are then formulated to serve as quantitative ecological indicators.

-Ecological models are widely analyzed in the literature, but current methodologies are developed for special cases, such as linear systems and static models.
+Ecological models are widely analyzed in the literature, but the current methodologies are developed for special cases, such as linear systems and static models.
 Ecological networks and complexity in living systems are analyzed, for example, at steady state in the context of {\em information theory} and {\em thermodynamics} \cite{Ulanowicz1972,Hirata1985,Ulanowicz2004,Ulanowicz2013}, as well as the {\em hierarchy theory} \cite{Allen2014}.
-Along parallel research lines, building on economic {\em input-output analysis} of \cite{Leontief1936, Leontief1966}, introduced into ecology by \cite{Hannon1973}, another static approach called the {\em environ theory} has been developed based on conservation principles \cite{Patten1978,Matis1981}.
+Building on economic {\em input-output analysis} of \cite{Leontief1936, Leontief1966}, introduced into ecology by \cite{Hannon1973}, another static approach called the {\em environ theory} has been developed based on conservation principles \cite{Patten1978,Matis1981}.
 Several software developments computerize these static methods \cite{Ulanowicz1991,Christensen1992, Fath2006, Kazanci2009a, Schramski2011, Borrett2014c}.

-Despite the fact that major environmental problems of the day involve change, dynamic analysis of nonlinear compartmental systems has remained a long-standing, open problem.
+Despite the fact that major environmental problems of the day involve change, the dynamic analysis of nonlinear compartmental systems has remained a long-standing, open problem.
 Current ecosystem measures and indices are all formulated for static systems.
 For example, Finn's cycling index\textemdash a celebrated ecosystem measure that quantifies cycling system flows\textemdash defined in static ecological network analyses over four decades ago, has still not been made applicable to ecosystem models that change over time \cite{Finn1976}.
 The indirect effects in ecosystems have also long been a well-established empirical fact \cite{Paine1966,Strauss1991,Wootton1993,Menge1995,Menge1997,Wootton2002}.
 Theoretical ecological explorations of the concept began as early as the 1970s \cite{Holt1977,Patten1992,Fath1999,Ma2013}.
-Although the indirect effects have been a topic of scholarly conversation for the past five decades, they have never been formulated for dynamic systems before.
+The indirect effects is an important concept for also many other fields, such as network theory, graph theory, and neural networks, but it is one of the main topics in the input-output economics~\cite{Leontief1966}.
+Although the indirect effects have been a topic of scholarly conversation for about a century, they have never been formulated for dynamic systems before.
 Therefore, there is an urgent need for dynamic methods and measures for nonlinear ecological system analysis \cite{Chen2001,Hastings1996,Hastings2004}.